Nick768/CurlDownloadHelper/README.md

 ## Warnings
 * This program is not meant to be used productively!
 It seems to be proof-of-concept, but who knows :).
 * The UI is completely in german.
 I will change it some day but for now it is like it is.
+* I don't know if i am allowed to reuse the Curl binary i am using and the logo i'm (currently) using.
+Therefore they are not available in this repo.
+But you could make your own icon and download the official Curl binary and add it to the compiler script.

+## Compilation
+* compile the AddResource.ahkh2 (with the compiler bundled with ahkdll v2 [link above])
+* edit the compile.bat to fit your needs
+* double click compile.bat